 3) Suppose it is needed to round an Component.
 The round operator acts on Measure Components, which must be all Numeric.
 Suppose we have a Dataset ds_1 with a string Measure Component DESCRIPTION and a numeric Component AVERAGE_AGE, which needs to be rounded to the 3rd decimal.
 The expression:

-ds_1 := round(ds_1.AVERAGE_AGE,3)
+ds_1 := round(ds_1#AVERAGE_AGE,3)

 performs this task.

-ds_1.AVERAGE_AGE temporarily considers AVERAGE_AGE the only numeric Measure Component of ds_1.
+ds_1#AVERAGE_AGE temporarily considers AVERAGE_AGE the only numeric Measure Component of ds_1.
 The round is then normally applied.

 4) Let us suppose we have two multi-measure Datasets ds_1 and ds_2, having the same Identifier Components K1 and K2, and the same Measure Components M1 (which is a Numeric), M2 which is a String.